medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-core-diagnosticreport-intro.md

 #### Use of security labet on patient consent
-If a patient gives a negative consent to sharing the observation results with other than the general practitioner a securety labe shall be used.
+If a patient gives a negative consent to sharing the observation results with other than the general practitioner a security labe shall be used.
 This mean that the meta.security.code shall be R, and in the user interface, it shall be clearly stated that consent has been refused.